pedroota/pedroota/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋🥰

-- 🚀 I’m currently working at [Rocketseat](https://rocketseat.com.br/)
+- 💻 HTML, CSS, Javascript
-- 💻 Node, ReactJS, React Native, Typescript
+- 📃Learning MongoDB, React.JS, React Native, Node.JS and more...
 - ✨ Learning is continuous and there will always be a next level